lucasRosssi/circle-of-the-elements/README.md

-# Welcome to Aura! 👋
+# Welcome to Circle of the Elements! 👋

-Aura is a Top-Down roguelite, with some RPG mechanics and revolves around different elements.
-The player can learn new element abilities through their run, collect elemental essences and permanently upgrade their character using the available resources.

-## Project Structure
+Circle of the Elements is a Top Down RPG with a druid protagonist that fights goblins to free the elemental spirits they imprisioned in jewels.
+The freed spirits join the druid by providing new elemental powers.

-## Classes
+## Tech Stack

-### Abilities
+### Gameplay Ability System

-#### BaseAbility
-It is the base gameplay ability class used in the project, almost all other ability classes derive from it.

-#### ActiveAbility
-It is the base gameplay ability class that needs an input to be activated.

-#### PassiveAbility
-It is the base gameplay ability class that are always active on its own, as soon as the character acquires it.

-#### ActiveDamageAbility
-It is the base gameplay ability class that applies damage.
+GAS has a huge part in this project.
+It is involved in the character skills, attributes, status effects, object interactions and progression.
+There is a variety of abilities such as melee, projectiles, beam (trace), area and passive.
+The most difficult part of it is its setup as it requires a lot of boilerplate work, but as soon as it is ready it is really scalable and allowed me to easily expand it with a lot of new mechanics, such as a melee combo system and ability charges.

-#### ProjectileAbility
+#### Melee Abilities
-Long ranged abilities that launches a projectile of the class AuraProjectile, and the projectile is responsible for applying the ability effects on targets it hits.

-#### MeleeAttackAbility
+#### Projectile Abilities
-Close ranged abilities that applies its effects on close targets.
-Has different trace modes, such as Sphere, Box, Cone, WeaponBox and Line.

-#### BeamAbility
+#### Beam Abilities
-Long ranged abilities that uses line trace to project beam-type particle effects and applies its effects on the first target hit by the trace.

-#### AreaAbility
+#### Area Abilities
-Long ranged area abilities that first uses a targeting state and then perform its effects directly in the selected targeting location.
-Usually applies effects instantly.
+1) Instant
+2) Periodic

-#### AreaEffectAbility
+#### Status Effects
-Longe ranged area abilities that first uses a targeting state and then spawns an actor of the class AreaEffectActor in the selected targeting location.
-Usually applies effects periodically in the area, but can also apply instantly.
-The area "active" state can be delayed after selecting the targeting location.

 ### Components

-#### InteractComponent
+#### Interact Component
-#### TeamComponent
+#### Team Component
+#### Status Effects Manager Component

 ### Managers

-#### EncounterManager
+#### Combat Manager
-#### LocationManager
+#### Location Manager
-#### RewardManager
+#### Reward Manager
-#### AbilityManager
+#### Ability Manager
-#### UIManager
+#### UI Manager

-## Blueprints